gilesbowkett/lattice/README.md

 Tests
 -----

 Tests are done in test/unit, because it was fast.
+Console mini-game does not have tests but has reached the point where it should.
+Block hack in grid.rb (for console mini-game UI) also lacks tests.

 Structure
 ---------